 My particular interest lies in the game theory which is a code name for a special class of optimization problems.
 A typical game theoretical question asks to find a best action of an individual whose success is based not only on its own action but also upon the choices of actions made by others.
 From the math-biology and modeling perspective most of my work is on phenomena where individuals have competing interests.
 This is a case of models of stealing behavior where one can see that benefits of stealing depend largely on defending strategy of potential victims but also that benefits of defending depend largely on strategy of potential thieves.
 The mathematics involved in my work ranges from game theory, ODEs, probability and stochastic processes and graph theory.

-Dr. Shivaji earned a Ph.D. in 1981 from Heriot-Watt University, Edinburgh, Scotland, and recently joined UNCG as H. Barton Excellence Professor and Head of the Department of Mathematics and Statistics.
+Ratnasingham Shivaji earned a Ph.D. in 1981 from Heriot-Watt University, Edinburgh, Scotland, and joined UNCG as H. Barton Excellence Professor and Head of the Department of Mathematics and Statistics in 2011.
 Prior to joining UNCG he served for twenty-six years at Mississippi State University, where he was honored as a W.L.
 Giles Distinguished Professor.
-Dr. Shivaji's area of specialization is partial differential equations, in particular, nonlinear elliptic boundary valve problems with applications in population dynamics.
+Shivaji's area of specialization is partial differential equations, in particular, nonlinear elliptic boundary valve problems with applications in population dynamics.
 In particular, some of his recent research focus on models describing effects of Allee effect, constant yield harvesting, grazing, and nonlinear boundary conditions due to negative density dependent emigration.
-His research has been funded by the National Science Foundation (NSF) for several years.
-He has authored over one hundred research papers.
+His research has been funded by the National Science Foundation (NSF) and by the Simon's Foundation.
+Currently, he serves as the PI on an NSF Math Ecology Grant.
+He has authored over one hundred and thirty research papers.
 He is a member of the Editorial Board of several mathematics journals.
-To date, he has directed one postdoctoral student, eleven Ph.D. students (7 graduates, 4 current), fourteen M.S. students and seventeen undergraduate research students.
-Shivaji has also organized eight highly successful Mississippi State-UAB Conferences in Differential Equations and Computational Simulations.
+To date, he has directed one postdoctoral student, fifteen Ph.D. students (11 graduates, 4 current), fourteen M.S. graduates and nineteen undergraduate research students (18 graduates, 1 current).

 One of my current projects is on analyzing the effect of vector/host affinity on disease spread.
 Several unexpected phenomena have appeared in our computerized simulations, including dependence of disease prevalence on host density that runs counter to the existing mathematical models yet matches the behavior of actual biological systems.
 The focus is on using such evidence to come up with new mathematical models more accurately describing real behavior.